 Tim Whitehouse, Executive Director of the Chesapeake Physicians for Social Responsibility talks about how air pollution affects patients in Maryland.

 NPR story on lead in schools.

-Experiment You engages students in solving problems that matter to them.
+to solve problems that matter to them.

 Try this for a month in your classroom..and let us know how your experiment comes out.